AbhiK002/dvd-bounce/README.md

 right click any of the bouncing windows to close the program.

-in case it becomes too laggy to right click, failsafe use hotkey:
+in case it becomes too laggy to right click, use failsafe hotkey to stop the program instantly:
 - CTRL + * (or CTRL + 8)

 ![Screenshot (2)](https://user-images.githubusercontent.com/68178267/160447288-bb5d5875-813c-4c48-af3f-2a748326c9d6.png)